Undraa Agvaanluvsan: Member of Parliament

 Undraa was elected as the member of the Parliament for Bayangol District, Ulaanbaatar (constituency 67) in 2016 from the Mongolian People's Party.
 As a Member of Parliament, Undraa serves on the Standing Committee on Security and Foreign Policy and the Standing Committee on Social Policy, Education, Culture and Science respectively.

 On 10 February 2018, she was appointed as a chair of the Parliamentary Subcommittee on Sustainable Development.

 Responsible Mining Support Group within the Parliament of Mongolia

 Undraa initiated the establishment of the Responsible Mining Support Group in the Parliament whereby the Responsible Mining Support Group was established by MPs A. Undraa, L.Amarzayaa, G.Temuulen, O.Sodbileg, B.Batzorig, Ts.Garamjav, Y.Sodbaatar and J.Bat-Erdene on 14 February 2017.

 Awards

 Undraa's awards and honors include the Distinguished Service Award of the Petroleum Industry of Mongolia, Distinguished Service Award of Environmental Protection for Mongolia, and an Asia 21 Fellow of Asia Society.
 She is President-emeritus of MASA - Mongolian US Alumni Association.

 Personal life

 Undraa is married to fellow nuclear physicist Dr. Dashdorj Dugersuren.
 They have two sons.

-Wikileaks record

-SUMMARY: Dr. UNDRAA Agvaanluvsan, professor of nuclear energy issues and policy at Stanford University and newly appointed deputy director of the in-house think tank of Mongolia's National Security Council, informed Embassy officers on December 26 that the DPRK and Mongolia continue to discuss increased bilateral trade and exchanges.
-This will be a major topic of discussion during Foreign Minister Zandanshatar's visit to the DPRK at the end of January 2010.

-Undraa also discussed a separate effort by her and other Stanford faculty to host a US-DPRK-Mongolia trilateral meeting in Mongolia in Spring 2010.
-Separately, Undraa described a proposed Mongolia Nuclear Initiative to establish an international uranium enrichment zone that could provide nuclear fuel to the region while supporting geopolitical stability through Mongolia's neutrality and repudiation of weaponization ambitions.
-Finally, Undraa expressed a strong interest in Peabody-sponsored mining scholarships at the University of Arizona.